E-David-O/SwengGroup12/database/ReadMe.md

 objectDetected `VARCHAR(60000)` : What the object detected was confidence : The confidence of the model that object detected is the actual object _timestamp `TIMESTAMP` : When the object was found during the analyzing of the frame

+# MinIO Buckets
+## Videos
+This bucket stores all of the submitted videos send from the frontend.
+They will be descaled for more optimal storage

+## Images
+This bucket will store all of the analyzed images with boxes around the objects detected in the frames